 Take a trip back in time aboard the mule-drawn Charles F. Mercer packet boat at the Great Falls Tavern Visitor Center, or stay overnight in one of six historic lockhouses through the award-winning Canal Quarters program managed by the C&O Canal Trust.
-Four lockhouses are in Montgomery County.
+Five lockhouses are in Montgomery County.
 Don’t forget to visit The Monocacy Aqueduct.
 As the largest of the 11 aqueducts erected along the C&O Canal, it is often described by many historians as one of the finest canal features in the United States.

 Woodlawn Manor Cultural Park

 Experience Maryland as it looked in the early 1800s by visiting Woodlawn Manor Cultural Park in Sandy Spring.
 The Woodlawn Visitor Center is a stone barn full of interactive exhibits that tell the story of a bustling farm and the earliest residents of the Woodlawn community.
 Walk the Underground Railroad Experience Trail and imagine what it was like to be a freedom seeker.